Spycsh/runspec/README.md

     - return 5 top hottest POIs in ***JSON*** (with latitude, name, pOIId, radius, longitude, count)

 ## To run
-This project is based on Java 11.
+This project is compatible with Java 11 and above.

-1. run Kafka
+1. start Kafka

 one terminal:
 ```